 Use A Cable Snake

-When installing a new line, connect the old line to the new line by using a swivel-equipped cable snake or Chinese finger securely attached to the rope ends.
+When installing a new line, connect the old line to the new line by using a swivel-equipped cable snake or Kellems Grip (chinese finger trap) securely attached to the rope ends.
 The connection between the ropes during change-out must be very strong and prevent torque from the old rope being transferred into the new rope.
 Welding ropes together or using a cable snake without the benefit of a swivel increases the likelihood of introducing torque into the new rope.
 A swivel-equipped cable snake is not as easy as welding the ropes, but this procedure can be mastered with a little patience and practice.